Sandy dampens mood for many Black Friday shoppers

 "They're not worrying about going shopping.
 They're trying to get their lives back together," he said.

 A number of national retailers in recent weeks have said that Sandy has affected business.
-Expected economic losses from Sandy have been estimated at well north of $50 billion.
+Expected economic losses from Sandy have been estimated at well north of $50 billion (31 billion pounds).

 "It's clearly had an impact," Macy's Chief Executive Terry Lundgren told Reuters.

-Other retailers reporting an impact from Sandy range from jeweler Zale Corp to upscale department store operator Saks Inc.
+Other retailers reporting an impact from Sandy range from jeweller Zale Corp to upscale department store operator Saks Inc.

 Despite the circumstances, some shoppers hurt by the storm turned out in search of deals given their stretched finances.